 To kill a mockingbird by Harper Lee

-To kill a mockingbird remains my favorite classics of all time.
+To kill a mockingbird is a timeless classic and remains my all-time favorite.
 It has been about six decades of this much-beloved book.
 It is through this book that Harper Lee introduced one of the best fictional characters in the history of literature, Atticus Finch.

 What stands out about this book though, is that how strongly relevant it is even today when talking about racism.
 When a black man gets charged for the rape of a white woman, a lawyer takes it upon himself to defend him.
 It is the story of one man’s struggle against the hypocrisy and a deep-rooted prejudice of a town in the deep south of America of the 1930s.